Consensys/doc.ethsigner/docs/HowTo/Configure-TLS.md

 **Prerequisites**:

-* Password-protected PKSC #12 keystore and trustore containing all trusted certificates.
+* Password-protected PKSC #12 keystore and truststore containing all trusted certificates.
-* Password file containing the password used to create the keystore and truststore.
+* File containing the password used to create the keystore and truststore.

 ### Start EthSigner